Olin-FunRobo/Tutorials/ROS/install.md

 Otherwise, there are also [Other options](http://wiki.ros.org/ROS/Tutorials/InstallingIndigoInChroot) which utilizes Debootstrap to install indigo in a 14.04 image in a debian-based system.

+Below is a verbatim transcription of the official guide, with our comments for explanation.

 ## Explanation of the steps